-- During your surgery, medications will be administered by our Anesthesia team to keep you comfortable or asleep. - An intravenous (IV) infusion will be started to provide you with fluids and may be used later on to provide anesthesia and other medications.
+- During your surgery, medications will be administered by an anesthesiologist or certified registered nurse anesthetist (CRNA) that will keep you comfortable or asleep. - An intravenous (IV) infusion will be started to provide you with fluids and may be used later on to provide anesthesia and other medications.